itsmepetrov/react-poptip/README.md

 # react-poptip

-Rect component for display Tooltips and Popovers
+React component for display Tooltips and Popovers

 ## How to use